2021-2022 Cardiovascular Disease (CVD) Small Grants: Full Proposal Submission Guidelines for Approved LOIs

 - Key table shells provided, showing how the investigator will organize statistics/results

 - Potential contributions of this study are described

 - Inclusion of partners in the reporting of study findings

 Full proposal (overall score including budget and timelines)

 - Is an overall (estimated) cost of the study included?

-- Budget organized as Salaries, Supplies & Equipment, Travel, and Miscellaneous costs
+- Is the budget organized as Salaries, Supplies & Equipment, Travel, and Miscellaneous costs?

 - Is the study achievable based on the budget provided?